 Ahead of 2017, the Manchester-born player, who first joined the Academy in 2004, had only played nine first-class matches across his career.

-He would have played more Championship cricket, but he missed the vast majority of the back end of the 2013 summer with a broken arm, suffered during a freak accident whilst batting in the nets.
+He would have played more but for injury when, in 2013, he was the club’s second spinner before missing the second half of the season with a broken arm suffered whilst batting in the nets.

-There was still a career highlight prior to his injury, with him claiming a career best 5-17 in a 40-over win against Surrey at Emirates Old Trafford in May.
-His figures were also the joint second best by a Lancashire player in the history of one-day cricket.
+There was still a career highlight before the injury, with him taking 5-17 against Surrey at Emirates Old Trafford in a one-day game.
+It was a career best haul and the second best ever by a Lancashire player.

-At the end of the summer, he also captained the seconds to one-day and Championship title glory.
+At the end of the summer, Parry returned to fitness and captained the Second XI to the Championship and Trophy titles.

 Parry’s strength is his control and change of pace, while he is also a useful lower order batsman.